Oprah sat down with Lindsay Lohan to clear the air about her addiction to drugs and alcohol, which was broadcast on Oprah’s Next Chapter.

 What Are Gateway Drugs?

 The subject of gateway drugs has been an ongoing debate since the “gateway hypothesis” was presented back in the 1980s.
-Marijuana as a gateway drug goes back even further to the 1936 film, “Reefer Madness,” which is now a cult classic, and way before the term was coined.
+Marijuana as a gateway drug goes back even further to the 1936 film, “Reefer Madness,” which is now a cult classic long before the term was coined.

-There have been numerous studies about whether alcohol, marijuana, or tobacco is a gateway drug, but so far, no consensus has been made.
-Some studies are for alcohol while some are against it.
+There have been numerous studies about whether alcohol, marijuana, or tobacco is a gateway drugs, but so far, no consensus has been made.
+Some studies are for alcohol, while some are against it.
 Other studies show similar results for tobacco and marijuana.